ruby-amqp/rubymarchhare.info/README.md

-# Bunny Documentation
+# Hot Bunnies Documentation

-This is a documentation site for [Bunny](http://rubybunny.info), a dead easy to use RabbitMQ client for Ruby.
+This is a documentation site for [Hot Bunnies](http://hotbunnies.info), a dead easy to use RabbitMQ client for JRuby.

 ## Install Dependencies